KomposeApp/Kompose-Android/README.md

 ### Known bugs

 - Pressing 'ADD SONG' with an empty text field crashes the app
+- 'ADD SONG' does not parse alternative URLs correctly, like m.youtube or youtu.be or even links originating from Youtube playlists.
+  Idea: Parse out the Video ID (?v=...) and handle everything else from there.
+(SongModels now support the ID as a field)
 - Sometimes app crashes with `Illegal character in query` when calling `URI.create` when the URL from the YouTubeExtractor contains a `"` (double quote) (??)
+(YouTubeExtractor issue?)
+- PlaylistActivity sometimes calls onCreate more than once, which leads to the following exception: java.lang.NullPointerException: Attempt to invoke virtual method 'ch.ethz.inf.vs.kompose.model.list.ObservableUniqueSortedList ch.ethz.inf.vs.kompose.model.SessionModel.getPlayQueue()' on a null object reference
-- Currently playing song can't be downvoted
+- Currently playing song can't be downvoted, skipped or removed
+- PlaylistActivity rebinds the Audio Service every single time we bring it into focus
+- Video Downloading is sometimes called more than 10 times in a row for whatever reason.
+When this happens, playback and caching fails completely.